Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

-A single-linked hierarchical clustering is then performed by default: this is equivalent to finding connected components with respect to the given match predicate.
-The reasons for this choice are: \begin{itemize} \item Occam's razor: we want to find the simplest model able to handle the data.
+The second provided algorithm is a single-linked hierarchical clustering with a complexity in $O(N(N-1)/2)$.
+This is equivalent to finding connected components with respect to the given match predicate, similar to the DBSCAN \cite{DBSCAN} algorithm except that we must label each value to a cluster (DBSCAN leaves out some values as noise).
+Depending on the application one may prefer this algorithm to the first despite of its worse cost for the following reasons: \begin{itemize} \item Arbitrary cluster shapes, unlike the first algorithm where clusters are balls around the average value according to the similarity measure. \item The clusters are stable with respect to the data presentation order. \item Occam's razor: we want to find the simplest model able to handle the data.
 Connected components maximise the clusters size by gathering data when a matching path is found between them.
-This leads to a minimal number of states in the discrete case while ensuring that data in different states do not match (consistency), hence minimal statistical $C=H(\sigma)$ or decisional $D=H(\lyxmathsym{ω})$ complexity values. \item An interpretation for the continuous case.
+This leads to a minimal number of states in the discrete case while ensuring that data in different states do not match (consistency), hence minimal statistical $C=H(\sigma)$ or decisional $D=H(\lyxmathsym{ω})$ complexity values.
+The downside is a sensitivity to the single-link effect: a single error in the data may join several clusters, hence increasing the number of the aforementionned false positives. \item An interpretation for the continuous case.
 Connected components ensure $d(a,b)>\lyxmathsym{Δ}$ for $a$ and $b$ points in different clusters, $d$ a dissimilarity measure (ex: in utility values for iso-utility states, on probability distributions for causal states, etc), and $\lyxmathsym{Δ}$ a threshold for the mismatch between clusters.
 This is equivalent to single-linked hierarchical clustering where we cut the hierarchy at level $\lyxmathsym{Δ}$.
 In the continuous case the transition graph construction fails on a continuum of infinitely many nearby states.
 In that case connected components with threshold $\lyxmathsym{Δ}$ ensure that the system state changed at least by that amount when transiting from one point to the next in a different component.
-For example when monitoring a system expected utility value, a decision might be taken only when a sudden change is detected, but not for a gradual change of the same magnitude. \end{itemize}
+For example when monitoring a system expected utility value, a decision might be taken only when a sudden change is detected, but not for a gradual change of the same magnitude. \end{itemize} Clustering is a research domain in itself and an important aspect of data mining.
+The reference implementation proposes the above two choices as their trade-off covers a vast range of usual cases.
+The user is welcome to plug in a custom algorithm: thanks to the generic nature of the reference implementation using C++ templates the clustering part is independent of the rest of the computations.